incirus/wordpress-backup-database-and-push-to-repo/README.md

-# Wordpress Backup Database and Push to Repo
+# Wordpress Backup Database and Push to Repo for MAMP
 ## What does it do?
 - Dump the Wordpress database into a file (http://stackoverflow.com/a/31531996)
 - Update GIT repository